jarridrb/DEM/README.md

 ## Description

-This is the official repository for the paper [Iterated Denoising Energy Matching for Sampling from Boltzmann Densities](https://arxiv.org/abs/2310.02391) (TODO: FIX THIS LINK AFTER WE'RE ON ARXIV).
+This is the official repository for the paper [Iterated Denoising Energy Matching for Sampling from Boltzmann Densities](https://arxiv.org/abs/2402.06121).

 We propose iDEM, a scalable and efficient method to sample from unnormalized probability distributions. iDEM makes use of the DEM objective, inspired by the stochastic regression and simulation free principles of score and flow matching objectives while allowing one to learn off-policy, in a loop while itself generating (optionally exploratory) new states which are subsequently